Hamiota, Manitoba

 Hamiota is an unincorporated urban community in the Hamiota Municipality within the Canadian province of Manitoba that held town status prior to January 1, 2015.
 It is located on Provincial Trunk Highway 21 (PTH 21) midway between the Trans-Canada Highway and the Yellowhead Highway.
-It is located in Western Manitoba, 84 kilometers northwest of Brandon.
+It is located in Western Manitoba, 84 kilometres northwest of Brandon.
 The trading area radius of 20 kilometres has approximately 10,000 people.
 First known as Hamilton, for Thomas Hamilton, one of the first settlers, the town name was changed to avoid confusion with Hamilton, Ontario.
 The new name contracted Hamilton with the Sioux word ota, "much".